-Essential for Women was shown to increase vitamin D levels by 43%, significantly greater than placebo.*
+Essential for Women was shown to increase omega-3 DHA levels by 41%, significantly greater than placebo.*

 Grey = placebo; Yellow = Essential for Women